Schwarzeneggerjune/ColonTrack/README.md

 A machine learning model for CRC diagnosis

+The `ColonTrack.rds` file is a machine learning model file built using the R mlr3 package.
+The trails_data.csv file contains the data used for model training.

-MIT License with Non-Commercial Clause
+# MIT License with Non-Commercial Clause

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal